sir-lab/forecasting-challenge/README.md

 # Huawei Cloud Time Series Forecasting Challenge

-This readme describes the instructions for the Huawei Time Series Forecasting Challenge for the University of Edinburgh EPSRC CDT in Machine Learning Systems.
+This readme describes the instructions for the Huawei Cloud Time Series Forecasting Challenge for the University of Edinburgh EPSRC CDT in Machine Learning Systems.

 ## Setup